Mindgreppers/lifemaker_web/content/_index.md

 - Benevolent Humanity
 - Auspiciousness for all time

-Don't forget to see some of our members call out to our Tribe at the bottom of this page.

 ## Our approach

 Our family aspires to live by [an evolving, Universal Value System](/values).
 Our members serve each other, Humanity and Earth in every meaningful way possible.
 We welcome families from any background, given they are indeed curious to understand reality as-it-is and ready to commit to living that way.